 More precisely a scribblings entry must be a value that can be generated from an expression matching the following entry grammar:

 entry = (list doc ...) doc = (list src-string) | (list src-string flags) | (list src-string flags category) | (list src-string flags category name) | (list src-string flags category name out-k) | (list src-string flags category name out-k order-n) flags = (list mode-symbol ...) category = (list category-symbol) | (list category-symbol sort-number) name = string | #f

 A document’s list optionally continues with information on how to build the document.
 If a document’s list contains a second item, flags, it must be a list of mode symbols (described below).
 If a document’s list contains a third item, category, it must be a list that categorizes the document (described further below).
-If a document’s list contains a fourth item, name, it is a name to use for the generated documentation, instead of defaulting to the source file’s name (sans extension), where #f means to use the default.
+If a document’s list contains a fourth item, name, it is a name to use for the generated documentation, instead of defaulting to the source file’s name (sans extension), where #f means to use the default; a non-#f value for name must fit the grammar of a colelction-name element as checked by collection-name-element?.
 If a document’s list contains a fifth item, out-k, it is used a hint for the number of files to use for the document’s cross-reference information; see below.
 If a document’s list contains a fourth item, order-n, it is used a hint for the order of rendering; see below.

 Each mode symbol in flags can be one of the following, where only 'multi-page is commonly used:

 'multi-page : Generates multi-page HTML output, instead of the default single-page format.

 'main-doc : Indicates that the generated documentation should be written into the main installation directory, instead of to a user-specific directory.
 This mode is the default for a collection that is itself located in the main installation.